csernazs/misc/docs/python_programming_guide.md

 This is then written to some file on the disk.

+Similar to loading, this layer should also be flexible, in terms of file format or target.

 ## Naming convention

 ...with some notable exceptions:

 * Class names should be nouns.
-* Callable object, (eg. methods, functions) should be verbs.
+* Callable object, (eg. methods, functions) should start with verbs.
 * Attributes should be nouns.

-There's a well defined scheme for defining function/method names, which should guarantee the behavior.
+There's a well defined scheme for defining function/method names, which should guarantee the behavior and define a contract for the developer.

 * Starting with `get_`: function should not change any value in the object or in anything.
 Definitely not having any side effect, such as modifying a file content.
 * Starting with `create_`: function should create some object or file or database record.
-If there is some uniqueness to be guaranteed, then it should raise an exception.
+If uniqueness is required, then it should raise an exception.
   Eg. if a file to be created already exists, that would be the proper behavior.
 * Starting with `ensure_`: similar to create, but the object may be existing and that must be handled without raising exception.
-It should also guaranntee that in such case, the existing object is not modified.
+It also ensures that in such case, the existing object is not modified.
 * Starting with `update_`: update some existing state.
 This should definitely not create anything new data.
 If the object to be updated does not exist, then it should raise an exception.